italktocomputers/MezeyLinux/README.md

 Make sure you use the correct device name.
 If you have more than two devices, your device name may be /dev/sdc.

+> **Note**
+>
-**\>>> From now on, I will assume your device name for the Mezey disk is called sdb.
-So for any commands that use /dev/sdb, make sure to replace with your device name.**
+> From now on, I will assume your device name for the Mezey disk is called sdb.
+So for any commands that use /dev/sdb, make sure to replace with your device name.

+> **Warning**
+>
-**\>>> The following commands will remove any data on the Mezey device so make sure you have the correct device name!**
+> The following commands will remove any data on the Mezey device so make sure you have the correct device name!

+> **Note**
+>
-**\>>> This documentation does NOT discuss using EFI, although there is nothing preventing you from using this specification, I just won't be using it to setup Mezey GNU/Linux in this documentation.
-For more information on EFI, visit [https://en.wikipedia.org/wiki/Unified\_Extensible\_Firmware\_Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).**
+> This documentation does NOT discuss using EFI, although there is nothing preventing you from using this specification, I just won't be using it to setup Mezey GNU/Linux in this documentation.
+For more information on EFI, visit [https://en.wikipedia.org/wiki/Unified\_Extensible\_Firmware\_Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).

 We need to create our boot sector (a classic generic Master Boot Record).
 This is not a partition, but rather a section of the disk right before any of the partitions.
 This sector will hold our bootable code (more on this later) which can be up to 466 bytes, a partition table and a boot signature.
 To create our generic Master Boot Record, type the character **o**.